friends-ce-3-group/capstone-monitoring/README.md

 # capstone-monitoring
-Monitoring logs and metrics using Cloudwatch and Amazon-managed Grafana
+Monitoring logs and metrics using Cloudwatch and AWS-managed Grafana